Microbiology and Molecular Biology

 Teresa Crespo

-Head of Microbiology for Sustainability Area
+Head of Microbiology and Molecular Biology Area

 Advancing microbiological solutions that address critical aspects of food safety and quality, as well as the development of therapeutic solutions and strategies to tackle environmental challenges.